-Make it easy and convenient to bring healthy snacks to work with you by having all the right equipment.
+Make it easy and convenient to bring food to work by having all the right equipment.
 Invest in a thermal lunch bag and some glass leftover containers with snap-on lids.
 Get some reusable snack bags and a thermos too.
-Mason jars with wide mouths are great for packing a salad, veggie sticks, yogurt with granola, etc.
+Mason jars with wide mouths are great for packing salads, veggie sticks, yogourt with granola, etc.

 Plan to snack